Lebanon’s emergency workers suffer a fatal price in the wake of Israeli bombing

 The attacks have resulted in the deaths and injuries of dozens of emergency workers and medics, and have cut off large swathes south of the border from emergency services and healthcare.

-According to the Lebanese of Health, Israel struck the Baraachit Emergency Centre, located in southern Bint Jbeil, just after midnight on the 7th October, killing at least ten firefighters.
+According to the Lebanese Ministry of Health, Israel struck the Baraachit Emergency Centre, located in southern Bint Jbeil, just after midnight on the 7th October, killing at least ten firefighters.

 In the hours leading up to the attack, firefighters in Baraachit, part of IHS Civil Defence’s emergency services, faced a difficult dilemma.

-forces no longer allowed the team to carry out missions.
+Israeli forces no longer allowed the team to carry out missions.
 There were still civilians present, including some who refused leave.

 “Each time they went outside, they would hit near the vehicle,” says Mr Assaf.